oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 So far all we've done is to create a service that generates 504 errors, we need to look at the traffic split to redirect some of the traffic for the original service to this new one.

-Let's look at the traffic split
+Let's look at the traffic split, below is the contents of fault-injector-traffic-split.yaml

 ```
 apiVersion: split.smi-spec.io/v1alpha1